| On Camps and Memory

 the violinist Candy Sandy?
 Or the communist guerilla commander Slavcho

+Trnski?
 In fact, the camp system (created through active consultations

 with highly qualified Soviet “experts”) had entirely different functions